< Back

 Design a self-contained interactive experience (game, tool, or interface) that lives entirely within a single AI prompt.
 The experience should activate when a user types ‘START’ and maintain its designed behavior throughout the interaction.

-I’ve been creating some examples to model this.
+Some examples to model this.

 Today’s Lab: New Hobby